 The Stars' Media Double Threat that is Josh Bogorad digs in to try to answer the following question: "So, how is it possible that in their last seven losses, the Stars have outshot every single one of their opponents - by an astounding average of more than 13 shots per game - but have a 0-6-1 record to show for it?"
 Highly recommend this one.
 [On the Radar]

 Jim Nill confirmed that the Stars would look to move pending UFAs if the team is out of the playoff hunt in a couple weeks.
 Also, guess what adjective this story used for Jim Nill?
 You just never will guess.
 [NHL]

-.
+(UPDATE: This week's show is no longer available.)
 Tyler Seguin brought Jamie Benn along to his sort-of-weekly appearance on BaD radio.
 This is your chance to hear the segment that made DBD's own Erin Bolen describe the captain as "adorable."
 In a very respectable hockey way, of course.
 [BaD Radio]

 Jack Campbell to Idaho is not what you think, says Mike "Heika" Heika.
 [DMN]

 It would be tough to find a better example of a single line winning you the game than the Stars' second set did in New York.
 [The Hockey Writers]